lin430/cs190lab6/README.md

 #### Do WITH your partner on ONE computer

 1. Create a new repository on github and add your partner as a collaborator
-1. Make and go into a directory for this lab.
-The path for me would be `~/sopell/cs190lab6`
+2. Make and go into a directory in your home directory for this lab.
+The path should look something like `~/cs190lab6`

   > Use `mkdir` and `cd` for this

-2. Download `text_mutator.rb` into this directory.
+3. Download `text_mutator.rb` into this directory.

   ```bash
   wget https://github.com/scottopell/cs190lab6/raw/master/text_mutator.rb
   ```

-3. Initialize a repo, add, commit, and push this file.
+4. Initialize a repo, add, commit, and push this file.

   ```bash
   git init